Part of the

 Research

-In his research, Philip Brey investigates ethical aspects of emerging technologies, with a particular focus on information technology, robotics, biomedical technology and environmental technologies.
-He has developed major new approaches in ethics of information technology, including the anticipatory technology ethics (ATE) and ethical impact assessment (EIA) approaches for assessing ethical implications of new and emerging technologies, the disclosive computer ethics approach for studying values in design, the Ethics by Design approach for AI that is being used in the EU Horizon Europe ethics review procedure (with Brandt Dainow), the ETCOM approach for ethical guidance of emerging technologies, and new approaches for studying the implications of technology for well-being.
-He has been the first, or amongst the first, to do thorough academic studies of the ethical implications of emerging technologies like the World Wide Web, virtual reality technology, ambient intelligence, facial recognition systems, and 3D-printing.
+In his research, Philip Brey examines the ethical dimensions of emerging technologies, with a particular focus on information technology, especially AI, robotics, and extended reality.
+He also publishes on biomedical and environmental technologies.
+He has developed several influential approaches in technology ethics, including anticipatory technology ethics and ethical impact assessment, the disclosive computer ethics approach, Ethics by Design for AI (used in the EU Horizon Europe ethics review procedure, with Brandt Dainow), the ETCOM framework, the Societal Readiness Tool, approaches to responsible product innovation, and methods for analyzing the implications of technology for well-being.
+He was among the first to conduct in-depth ethical studies of technologies such as the World Wide Web, virtual reality, ambient intelligence, facial recognition, and 3D printing.

-Particular research interests of his include the ethical assessment of emerging technology, ethics of artificial intelligence and robotics, ethics of the (future) internet, ethical aspects of design, innovative approaches to research ethics, the relation between technology, culture and globalization, and the relation between technology and well-being.
+His research interests include the ethical assessment of emerging technologies, AI ethics, ethics of the future internet, ethics of design, innovative approaches to research ethics, technology and culture in a global context, technology and well-being, and the implications of technology ethics for applied and normative ethics.

 Publications